ashtuchkin/iconv-lite/README.md

 ## iconv-lite: Pure JS character encoding conversion

 -   No need for native code compilation.
-Quick to install, works on Windows and in sandboxed environments like [Cloud9](http://c9.io).
+Quick to install, works on Windows, Web, and in sandboxed environments.
 -   Used in popular projects like [Express.js (body_parser)](https://github.com/expressjs/body-parser),
     [Grunt](http://gruntjs.com/), [Nodemailer](http://www.nodemailer.com/), [Yeoman](http://yeoman.io/) and others.
 -   Faster than [node-iconv](https://github.com/bnoordhuis/node-iconv) (see below for performance comparison).